clemcrafts/trumid/README.md

 ![Alt text](https://i.ibb.co/WgmR2CT/Screenshot-2024-03-04-at-14-41-03.png "Optional title")

+## a.
+Strengths

+### 1. The application is leveraging Docker
+Even if not done the right way via docker-compose in production, the application is dockerized and it's a good thing.

+### 2. Multiple containers share the (pre)-processing load
+Multiple containers are handling the same work, this is a first step for potential horizontal auto-scaling.

+### 3. The application is leveraging a distributed message bus
+The application is using Kafka which is distributed, fault-resistant and a good technology at scale.

+## b.
+Weaknesses

 ### 1. Running on one virtual machine is a single point of failure (SPOF).
 The fact that this is running on docker-compose in production is also a big red flag.